Best Best Reviews

 score is between 0 and 5

-Their Eyes Were Watching God is a novel written by Zora Neale Hurston, first published in 1937.
-The story follows the protagonist Janie Crawford as she navigates love, independence, and self-discovery in the early 20th century American South.
+Their Eyes Were Watching God is a novel written by Zora Neale Hurston and published in 1937.
+It follows the life of Janie Crawford, an African-American woman in Florida, as she navigates love, identity, and independence.

 Key Features